ExLeonem/garnet/README.md

 | MySQL                     | 3306
 | OSRM Backend              | 5000

 ### Setup
 To setup the project localy follow these steps.

 1. Setup the project.
 Execute `npm install` in `/frontend` For more information read [Frontend setup](#Frontend-setup)
 2. Setup the Map data for routing.
 Check out [Map setup](#Map-setup) for more information.
 3. Migrate the Schema to the database.
-Se

-After you've made the below setups you can simply spin up the containers.
+After you've made the above setup you can simply spin up the containers.
 Afterwards you simply need to migrate the database include you'r bins.

 To migrate the model execute (In general all commands to work with the api container are also listed in the [Rust-Web starter](https://github.com/ghotiphud/rust-web-starter) Readme):
 `docker exec <container-name> diesel migration run`

-### Frontend setup
+#### Frontend setup

 Make sure that NPM/Node is installed.
 We used for the frontend setup.
 Following version of Node/NPM were used.